Ikigai Book Review I The Secret to a Long Life

 10. IKIGAI

 • Find your Ikigai in life.
-Apart from good diet, physical activity, and MOAI it is important to have IKIGAI.
-This may not be major financial, career, personal goal.
+Apart from a good diet, physical activity, and MOAI, it is essential to have IKIGAI.
+This may not be a significant financial, career, or personal goal.

-• This may be something you love to do, find meaning, peace in engaging in it, can do it as long as you live.
+• You may love to do this, find meaning and peace in engaging in it, and can do it as long as you live.

 Conclusion